andifalk/cloud-security-workshop/README.md

         provider:
           auth0:
             issuer-uri: https://access-me.eu.auth0.com/
+            user-name-attribute: sub
         registration:
           auth0:
             client-id: 'v13BSQLEZnw4N96V36dDdsGRd022isKe'
             client-secret: 'Rf9cHEZge0LLbMsAPIEDPhdVZ4OeDFU-DSxfcacUh2lvxuzYGmYLaH54ZX1-cmNL'
             authorizationGrantType: authorization_code
             redirect-uri: '{baseUrl}/login/oauth2/code/{registrationId}'
+            scope:
+              - openid
+              - profile
+              - email
 ```

 __Important:__
 Please check that all indents are correct.
-Otherwise you may get strange runtime errors when starting
+Otherwise, you may get strange runtime errors when starting
 the application.
 The client secret is noted here just for the purpose of this tutorial.
 In your real productive applications
 you should __NEVER__ publish sensitive data like this client secret or any other sensitive data!!

 #### Step 3: Add OAuth2/OIDC client security configuration